Merced River Fest

 2:00pm - 4:00pm at The Grove House, Mariposa

 Showcase of the Students on the River Film Contest award winning films!
+Recipients will receive their award and be invited on stage to answer questions from the audience.

 -